|+ How long is the test score valid?|

 You may only cancel or change your test date and test details (venue / module) if you give the centre two weeks or more written notice.

 The ‘Request for a refund / Test date transfer’ form is available from the Melbourne Polytechnic IELTS office or can be downloaded under IELTS Forms.
-Candidates must provide supporting documentation with their request.
+Test takers are required to provide supporting documentation with their request.

 Cancelling: Once all relevant forms are submitted, if approved, 75% of the test fee will be refunded.
 All cancellations will incur an administration fee of 25%.